symfony/symfony-docs/messenger.rst

-    When you don't set these IDs, the transport sends its own defaults: the same ``Message group ID`` for every message, so the queue processes them one at a time, and a ``Message deduplication ID`` built from a hash of the message headers and body, so the queue treats two identical messages as duplicates.
+    When you don't set these IDs, the transport sends its own defaults: the same ``Message group ID`` for every message, so the queue processes them one at a time, and a unique ``Message deduplication ID`` for every message, so the queue delivers every message you send.
+Set the ``Message deduplication ID`` yourself when you want the queue to discard duplicates.

+    .. versionadded:: 8.2

+        Sending a unique ``Message deduplication ID`` by default was introduced in Symfony 8.2.
+In previous versions, the transport sent a hash of the message headers and body, so the queue discarded the same message when you sent it twice within the deduplication window.

     You can learn more about middlewares in
     :ref:`the dedicated section <messenger_middleware>`.